unalignedcoder/auto-theme/README.md

 ## Extra apps
 Workarounds have been added for a couple of apps who do not switch theme gracefully when the system theme changes: TrueLaunchBar and ProcessExplorer.
 More will be added in the future if there is demand.
 More details in the Config file.

+## The forgotten benefits of using `.theme` files
+Many scripts and apps try to automate dark and light theme functionality under Windows 10/11, but they do so by directly modifying system behavior, incurring in many difficulties and potential compatibility problems for the user.

+This script however directly starts `.theme` files as processes (as if the user double-clicked on them), therefore letting Windows itself operate the entire visual transition, be it just the application of dark mode, or with addition of visual styles, wallpapers and more.

+In fact, this script to switching light and dark themes, `.theme` files allow to set different wallpaper slideshows for each theme, while including other changes such as cursors, sounds, and more, all without forcing or tricking the system into unusual behavior.

+All it takes are two `.theme` files (very easy to create, see Installation instructions above.)

 <p>&nbsp;</p>